Dear Parents and carers,

 It is beneficial that children read at least five times a week and this is recorded in the children’s reading record books.
 Reading records need to be brought into school each day.
 I will recognise the commitment of frequent readers with certificates, Dojo points and the opportunities to win books.
 Last term several children won books and I would like to see even more winners this term.

 Spellings are issued every week and are stuck into the green spelling book.
-The green spelling book is used to help learn the spellings and needs to be taken home and brought back into school each day. are tested on a two-week cycle.
+The green spelling book is used to help learn the spellings and needs to be taken home and brought back into school each day.
 The spellings will be a mixture of Year 3 and 4 statutory words, technical vocabulary linked to our topics and high frequency words.
 Strategies to help recall spelling patterns will be taught in class, as always your help in encouraging your children to learn their words is welcomed.

 Times tables are assessed every week.
 This term, the aim is to answer forty questions in three minutes.
 Please support your child in learning the multiplication and division facts for the times tables up to the 12s, as this knowledge helps them access other areas of the maths curriculum more easily.
 Children should practise times tables daily in a variety of ways (rote, games, challenges, computer programs, songs etc.)